InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 EventListener = {
 eventName : String, // for possible values see events below listenerId : Number, // Registered ID of the listener
-data: mixed, // data supplied by the underlying API pingData : object // see PingReturn
+data: mixed, // data supplied by the underlying API. pingData : object // see PingReturn

 }